cakephp/docs/en/development/testing.rst

 uses a model called Transporter to provide functionality for other controllers.
 We will use four files:

--  A component called Transporters found in ``app/Controller/Component/TransporterComponent.php``
+-  A component called TransporterComponent found in ``app/Controller/Component/TransporterComponent.php``
 -  A model called Transporter found in ``app/Model/Transporter.php``
--  A fixture called TransporterTestFixture found in ``app/Test/Fixture/TransporterFixture.php``
+-  A fixture called TransporterFixture found in ``app/Test/Fixture/TransporterFixture.php``
--  The testing code found in ``app/Test/Case/TransporterTest.php``
+-  The testing code found in ``app/Test/Case/TransporterComponentTest.php``

 Initializing the component
 --------------------------